rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 # KH-Hardness
-*Measurements with: API Product 59L*
+*Measurements with: API Product 59L.*
-Start with 5mL Water.
+Start with 5mL Salt Water from Tank 1.
 1. Add drops of the test solution one at a time.
 2. Cap and invert at least 3 times after each drop.
 3. Stop adding drops of the solution once the solution has turned from blue to yellow after being inverted 3 times.
 4. See table below or table included in test kit box for determination of KH value.
-Record the number of drops used as well as the KH value **Units in PPM**
+Record the number of drops used as well as the KH value **Units in PPM**.
+5. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](# <left> General Water Test Notes </left>).

 | # of Drops | ppm KH |
 | ----- | ----- |